• Log in

 Dear [Recipient’s Name],

-Your feedback is incredibly valuable to us, and we’d appreciate a few moments of your time to complete a short survey about your recent experience with our [product/service/company].
+We value your feedback, and we’d appreciate it if you could complete a short survey about your recent experience with our [product/service/company].

 Click here to start the survey: [Insert Link]